pimotte/nomic/README.md

 **312** In addition to other types of valid rule-changes outlined in the rules, a rule-change may also consist of moving a part of an existing mutable rule into a new mutable rule.
-In order for this rule-change to be valid, the phrasing of the new rule must identical to the phrasing of the clause or sentence in the old rule and the new rule must self-contained, meaning it does not require a reference to the old rule to be understood.
+In order for this rule-change to be valid, the phrasing of the new rule must be identical to the phrasing of the clause or sentence in the old rule and the new rule must be self-contained, meaning it does not require a reference to the old rule to be understood.